We’re Not Wired for Hustle and Scrolling — We’re Wired for Connection

 When too many are offline, life starts to feel exhausting — even when it looks like things are “going so well.”

-1. Connection with yourself - the ability to feel what’s happening inside without immediately overriding it.
-When this is offline, you push past tiredness, ignore signals, and make decisions from habit or anxiety instead of clarity.
+Connection with yourself - the ability to feel what’s happening inside without overriding it.
+When this is offline, we push past tiredness, ignore signals, and make decisions from habit or anxiety instead of clarity.

-2. Connection with others - feeling safe being yourself in relationship.
-Many people learn to function without this by becoming very capable and very independent.
+Connection with others - feeling safe being yourself in relationship.
+Many people learn to function without this by becoming very capable and independent.
 Which works.
 Until it doesn’t.

-3. Connection with creativity - this one is often misunderstood.
+Connection with creativity - this one is often misunderstood.
 Creativity isn’t just making art.
-It’s how life moves through us.
-It shows up in problem-solving, imagining, shaping conversations, designing a life that fits, making meaning from experience, finding purpose, expressing what’s true.
+It’s how life moves through us and how we relate to the unknown.
+It shows up in problem-solving, imagining, shaping conversations, designing a life that fits, making meaning from experience, finding purpose, expressing what’s true, travel, adventure.
 In Chinese medicine it’s called Qi.
 Taoism calls it Wu Wei—effortless, aligned action.
 Yoga calls it Prana.
 I call it flow.
 When this current is blocked, energy stagnates.
 When it moves, we feel more alive, oriented, and resourced.

-5. Connection with nature - the oldest co-regulator we have and one of my favorites.
+Connection with nature - the oldest co-regulator we have and one of my favorites.
 Trees don’t rush you.
-Seasons don’t optimize.
-Time outside reminds the body that natural cycles exist, the sun isn’t always shining, the river always finds its way around the rocks, and it’s all okay.
+Seasons take their time.
+Moments spent outdoors remind our bodies that natural cycles exist.
+The sun isn’t always shining.
+The river has to find its way around boulders.
+Nature whispers: it all just happens and everything is okay.

 When One Channel Is Missing, Another Compensates